^

 Contraindications to the procedure

-• patients with functional kidney failure;
+• patients with functional renal failure;

-• in case of impaired renal blood flow associated with an aneurysm or stenosis of the renal artery;
+• in case of impaired renal blood flow associated with aneurysm or stenosis of the renal artery;

 • if blood clotting is reduced;

-• during pregnancy and during menstruation;
+• during pregnancy and menstruation;

 • with significantly increased body weight.